YuanheZ/lean-stat-learning-theory/README.md

 - Vershynin, R. (2018). *High-Dimensional Probability: An Introduction with Applications in Data Science* (Vol. 47).
 Cambridge University Press.
 - Wainwright, M. J. (2019). *High-Dimensional Statistics: A Non-Asymptotic Viewpoint* (Vol. 48).
 Cambridge University Press.

+## Work-in-Progress

+To extend formal SLT to the frontiers of current research in the field, we continue working on:

+- Random matrices (e.t.c., Matrix Bernstein, covariance estimation)
+- Advanced covering (e.t.c. neural networks)
+- Benign Overfitting

 ## Acknowledgement

 - `SLT/SeparableSpaceSup.lean` is sourced from [lean-rademacher](https://github.com/auto-res/lean-rademacher.git).
 We use `separableSpaceSup_eq_real` from it in `SLT/Dudley.lean`.